 You will find references to other tools in older papers, but now the situation is clear: sequence analysis is performed using R, in command line mode, and the specifically developed and well-documented package TraMineR.
 Continue reading “Sequence analysis”

 You can find all the references that we cite in the book in the Zotero collection here.
-We are currently improving the links in it (some are now lacking; some point to restricted-access version: we try to replace them with links to legal open-access version whenever we find solutions) so that you can get actual access to most of the works that we cite.
+We have tried, as far as possible, to include links to legal open-access versions of the publications.

 The subcollection “additions” references texts not cited in the book but that we find very relevant, and discuss somewhere in this blog.